Aviral212011/AVI-CARD-/hackercard/Journal.md

 and now i am done with my Hackercard the AVI-CARD .
 * Time taken - 1.5 hour
 * Total time - 2.5 hour
+*NOTE - journals are added after the completion of the project .